Select Page

 My Solution & Approach

-I built a complete system to control a Robotis robotic arm, built with Dynamixel AX-12A smart servos.
-A key discovery during development was the importance of where to handle the complex data processing.
-I found that using TouchDesigner for all high-level control logic was far more efficient than writing complex math in C++.
-This allowed me to filter, smooth, and map noisy Leap Motion data visually, and to create keyframe animations, before sending clean, simple commands to a dedicated OpenFrameworks application that handled the final, low-level communication with the robotic arm.
+A complete system to control a Robotis robot arm built with Dynamixel AX-12A smart servos was constructed.
+A critical finding during development was determining where to execute complex data processing.
+Using TouchDesigner for all high-level control logic proved significantly more efficient than writing complex math in C++.
+This allowed me to filter, smooth, and map noisy Leap Motion data visually, as well as the design of keyframe animations, prior to issuing simple commands to an OpenFrameworks application responsible for final low-level communication with the robotic arm.

 Keyframe Animation ‘Pick and Place’ Demo